JanHerca/urantiapedia/output/wikijs/en/article/Carmelo_Martinez/Futuro_de_Urantia_segun_el_LU.md

 And with this overview of the ages of an “average planet” the next thing to ask is where is Urantia today, where are we currently?

 The Book gives us clues about it.
-In [UB 74:2.8](/en/The_Urantia_Book/74#p2_8) we read “_...
+In <a id="a94_37"></a>[UB 74:2.8](/en/The_Urantia_Book/74#p2_8) we read “_...
 The dispensation of the Prince has passed; the age of Adam, the third planetary epoch, opens between scenes of simple grandeur..._”.
 The age of Adam is that of “material comfort” that of great technological development, but on Urantia this is taking place at this time, nearly 38,000 years after the “average” plan.
 Although we have already received (2,000 years ago) a son of bestowal, I am of the opinion that we are still in the age of Adam.
 At the end of that age, but still within it.
-And the Book says something like this in [UB 52:3.6](/en/The_Urantia_Book/52#p3_6): “_...Your world is a full dispensation or more behind the average planetary schedule_.”
+And the Book says something like this in <a id="a94_624"></a>[UB 52:3.6](/en/The_Urantia_Book/52#p3_6): “_...Your world is a full dispensation or more behind the average planetary schedule_.”
 If we go back to the picture, this statement makes more sense.
 Between the age after the bestowal son and the age of Adam, mediates the age after the magisterial son; that is, “a full dispensation or more behind.”

 This other table that I present to you is like the previous one but marking in each row (blue color) how far I think we have advanced.
 It is immediately verified that the advance is not uniform in all the characteristics of the development of humanity.